 At least 40 semester hours in upper division coursework is required for communication majors.

-Students who add focused competencies in Mass Media or Integrated Marketing must take at least 11 semester hours from the following courses:
+Students who add focused competencies in Mass Media or Integrated Marketing must take the following courses:

 Mass Media (Broadcast and Journalism)

 - COM 330/L Intermediate Video Production